Mrminfive/knowledge/docs/features/daily-notes.md

 ## Shortcuts and Snippets

-You can quickly open today's daily note by pressing `alt+d`.
+You can quickly open today's daily note by pressing `alt+d`. #MyTags

 You can also quickly create link to your daily notes, in the configured format, using [snippets](https://code.visualstudio.com/docs/editor/userdefinedsnippets).